tawebbcn/bcn-webdev-checklists/labs/m1/lab-css-recipes-clone.md

   - IDs are just for targeting single elements that wont be repeated.
   - Use css reset.
   - Commit after each iteration.

+## Issues:
+  - Both exercises are the same.
+They don't learn anything in the second one.
+## Suggestion:

 ## Typos: